 Let me briefly highlight the important roles of two organizations that oversee the work of judges.
 The first is the Canadian Judicial Council, which I briefly mentioned earlier, and the second is the National Judicial Institute.

 The Canadian Judicial Council is responsible for setting professional development requirements for superior court judges.
-In its professional development policy, the council requires judges newly appointed to a superior court to complete an education program for new judges, as well as a more general program to be completed within five years of appointment.
+In its professional development policy, the council requires judges newly appointed to a superior court to complete an education program for new judges, as well as to complete a more general program within five years of appointment.
 These programs include sexual assault law and social context education.
 What we are doing with this bill is making this a formal requirement.

 The National Judicial Institute is responsible for the overall coordination of judicial education in Canada.
 In addition to being a primary education provider, the National Judicial Institute is an internationally recognized leader in judicial education.
 The institute seeks to integrate substantive law, skills development and awareness of social context in all of its programs.